sbilly/awesome-security/README.md

 ## Big Data
 * [data_hacking](https://github.com/ClickSecurity/data_hacking) - Examples of using IPython, Pandas, and Scikit Learn to get the most out of your security data.
 * [hadoop-pcap](https://github.com/RIPE-NCC/hadoop-pcap) - Hadoop library to read packet capture (PCAP) files.
 * [Workbench](http://workbench.readthedocs.org/) - A scalable python framework for security research and development teams.
-Workbench focuses on simplicity, transparency, and easy on-site customization.
-As an open source python project it provides light-weight task management, execution and pipelining for a loosely-coupled set of python classes.

 ## Other Awesome Lists